Find Schools

 Find Schools Near

-Occupation Description Under supervision, perform manual labor necessary to develop, maintain, or protect areas such as forests, forested areas, woodlands, wetlands, and rangelands through such activities as raising and transporting seedlings; combating insects, pests, and diseases harmful to plant life; and building structures to control water, erosion, and leaching of soil.
+Job Description: Under supervision, perform manual labor necessary to develop, maintain, or protect areas such as forests, forested areas, woodlands, wetlands, and rangelands through such activities as raising and transporting seedlings; combating insects, pests, and diseases harmful to plant life; and building structures to control water, erosion, and leaching of soil.
 Includes forester aides, seedling pullers, and tree planters.

-Daily Life Of a Forest and Conservation Worker
+Life As a Forest and Conservation Worker

 • Perform fire protection or suppression duties, such as constructing fire breaks or disposing of brush.

-What a Forest and Conservation Worker Should Know
+Forest and Conservation Worker Required Skills

 These are the skills Forest and Conservation Workers say are the most useful in their careers: